ivan629/code-meme-generator/README.md

-# 💥 Shocking & Stylish Code Quality Meme Generator 💥
+# 💥 Stylish Code Quality Meme Generator 💥

 A pre-commit Git hook that analyzes your code, judges its quality, and **generates hilarious memes** to either celebrate your coding excellence or shame your questionable decisions.